Ken Silverman's Download Page

 2draw screen shot

-2DRAW.ZIP (295,962 bytes): 2DRAW!
+2DRAW.ZIP (362,045 bytes, 01/18/2011): 2DRAW!
 This 2D rotation & zoom engine was going to be used for an Apogee game called "Crystal Carnage" until the project was cancelled.
 Also, during the development of Build, I used this as my test platform for debugging network/modem code error correction.
 In fact, if you copy COMMIT.* which comes with the shareware version of many Build games, such as Duke Nukem 3D, you can play multiplayer 2DRAW games!
 Also features stereo sound and a digital MOD-style song that I composed myself.
 To see the demo I recorded, press SHIFT-SHIFT-'R' inside the game.
 Includes a nice board editor.
+Now includes source.
 (DOS32)

 It's the "HI" room!
 Would you believe there's also a "LO" room?